Participation and attainment in education and work

-- "Education and training" - Source Table 21: Persons currently enrolled in study
+- "Education and training" - Source Table 11: Current Study

-- "Full-time post-school education and/or work" - Source Table 33: Fully engaged in employment or study: By age, Persons not in school study aged 15–24 years
+- "Full-time post-school education and/or work" - Source Table 17: Fully engaged in employment or study (exluding school) by age

-- "Non-school qualification" - Source Table 24: Non-school qualification
+- "Non-school qualification" - Source Table 25: Non-school qualifications

-- "AQF Bachelor degree or above" - Source Table 26: Highest non-school qualification: Bachelor Degree level or above
+- "AQF Bachelor degree or above" - Source Table 34: Highest non-school qualification: Bachelor degree level or above

-- "Year 12 or equivalent or AQF Certificate II or above" - Source Table 30: Educational attainment: Year 12 (or equivalent) or non-school qualification at Certificate II level or above
+- "Year 12 or equivalent or AQF Certificate II or above" - Source Table 19: Attainment of Year 12 or equivalent or Certificate II level or above

-- "Year 12 or equivalent or AQF Certificate III or above" - Source Table 31: Educational attainment: Year 12 (or equivalent) or non-school qualification at Certificate III level or above
+- "Year 12 or equivalent or AQF Certificate III or above" - Source Table 20: Attainment of Year 12 or equivalent or Certificate III level or above

 Please refer to the user guide for information on how to use the data portal.